Gerry Cheevers

 Gerald Michael Cheevers (born December 7, 1940) is a Canadian former professional ice hockey goaltender who played in the National Hockey League (NHL) and World Hockey Association (WHA) between 1961 and 1980.
 Cheevers is best known for his two stints with the Boston Bruins, whom he helped win the Stanley Cup in 1970 and 1972.
+Cheevers won more than 300 games between two professional leagues.
 He was inducted into the Hockey Hall of Fame in 1985.

+Following his retirement, he coached the Bruins from 1980 to 1985.
+He subsequently worked as a commentator for both the Hartford Whalers and Bruins.

-He was the first to decorate his goaltender mask with stitch markings where a puck had struck, leading to the contemporary tradition of goaltenders decorating their masks with distinctive stitches.
+He was the first to decorate his goaltender mask with stitch markings where a puck had struck, leading to the contemporary tradition of goaltenders decorating their masks.

 Playing career

+Early years (1956–1961)

-Cheevers's hockey career began in 1956 at the age of 16 when he played for the St. Michael's Majors of the Ontario Hockey Association.
-Cheevers was the youngest goalie at St Michael's College and only played 1 game for the Majors in both the 1956-57 season and in 1957-58.
-He played 6 games during the 1958-59 season before becoming the Majors starting goalie for the 1959-60 season.
-While Cheevers played just average goaltending as a starter for the Majors, it was during the 1961 playoffs that he really found his game, leading the Majors to the J. Ross Robertson Cup championship, the George Richardson Memorial Trophy championship and finally the Memorial Cup championship, where he picked up his first important shutout in the first game of the finals.
-Cheevers would play part of that final junior season as a forward.
+Cheevers played minor ice hockey at St. Catharines.
+At age 16 in 1956, he played for Toronto St. Michael's Majors in the Ontario Hockey Association.
+After consecutive seasons playing a single game for the Majors, and six games in the 1958–59 season, he became the starting goalie for the 1959–60 season and went 18–13–5 with a 3.08 goals against average (GAA), and won the Dave Pinkney Trophy for lowest GAA in the league.
+In the 1961 playoffs, he led the Majors to the J. Ross Robertson Cup championship, the George Richardson Memorial Trophy championship and the 1961 Memorial Cup championship, with a shutout in the first game.
+Cheevers played part of that final junior season as a forward.

-The right to sign him to an NHL contract was held by the Toronto Maple Leafs (with whom he played two games) until the Boston Bruins drafted him in 1965, despite Toronto general manager Punch Imlach trying to slip Cheevers through unselected by listing him as a forward.
-In the 1964–65 season he won 48 games in leading the Rochester Americans to their first Calder Cup championship, becoming the final goaltender in league history to play every game (coincidentally, he did this one season after his future Bruins teammate Eddie Johnston was the final goaltender to do so in the NHL).
-Cheevers still holds the AHL record for most victories in a season by a goaltender.

-He was claimed that offseason by the Boston Bruins in the Intra-League Draft and saw his first action with the Bruins in the 1966 season, although he spent the bulk of the next two years with the Bruins' farm club, the Oklahoma City Blazers of the Central Professional Hockey League.
-During the 1965-66 season Cheevers would help lead the team to the Adam’s cup going 8-1 in the playoffs.
-Then in the following year, 1966-67 Cheevers would go 8-3 in the playoffs as he and the Blazers would repeat as Adam’s cup champions.